GoogleCloudPlatform/core-solution-services/README.md

 - Kubernetes service names in ingress? (comma-separated string)
   - **authentication,jobs-service,llm-service,user-management**
 - DNS domains (comma-separated string)?
-  - (Your DNS domain)
+  - (Your DNS domain for SSL cert, e.g. `css-backend.example.com`)
-  > Note: You can leave a dummy DNS domain if you don't have any custom domains.
-If so, you'd use IP address to connect to API endpoints later on.
+  > Note: You may leave the DNS domain as blank if you don't have any custom domains.
+If so, the backend IP address must be used to connect to API endpoints later on.

-Apply terraform for GKE ingress and LLM service:
+Apply infra/terraform for GKE ingress as well as LLM service:
 ```
 sb infra apply 3-gke-ingress
 sb infra apply 4-llm